nvdaaddons/DevGuide/readme.md

 The NVDA objects (or simply called objects) contains a number of useful properties or atributes.
 These include the object's name, its value (checked, text of the edit window, etc.), role (check box, window, embedded object, etc., location (screen coordinates) and more.
 NVDA objects also contain useful methods for manipulating them, such as changing the value of the object, reacting to events for the object (gains focus, value changed, etc.) and so on.

-In many situations, an NvDA object may belong to a class of related objects.
-For each object classes, NvDA provides ways of handling them.
+In many situations, an NVDA object may belong to a class of related objects.
+For each object classes, NVDA provides ways of handling them.
 These classes include IAccessible, JAB, UIA and so forth.
-These classes and behaviors for each class of objects is defined in NVDAObjects directory in the NvDA source code, and to use them in your add-on, import the appropriate object class handler for the object you're using (e.g. if you're working with an IAccessible object, import NVDAObjects.IAccessible.).
+These classes and behaviors for each class of objects is defined in NVDAObjects directory in the NVDA source code, and to use them in your add-on, import the appropriate object class handler for the object you're using (e.g. if you're working with an IAccessible object, import NVDAObjects.IAccessible.).

 Two of these object classes merit special mention: virtual buffers and tree interceptors.
-A tree interceptor allows NvDA to work with a "tree" of objects as though they are just one object.
+A tree interceptor allows NVDA to work with a "tree" of objects as though they are just one object.
 A special case of tree interceptor is virtual buffer, which allows NVDA to work with complex documents such as PDF documents.

 ### Examining object hierarchy ###

 There are a number of ways which you can use to see the hierarchy of an object for a given program:

-1. Using object navigation commands (NvDA+Numpad 2/4/5/6/8) with simple review mode turned off.
+1. Using object navigation commands (NVDA+Numpad 2/4/5/6/8) with simple review mode turned off.
 2. Using Python Console, use obj.next/previous/parent/firstChild/lastChild attributes.
 If you want to see all available properties, from Python Console, type dir(obj).

-If you wish to see a more detailed description about the navigator object, while the navigator object is located at the object you're interested in, press NvDA+F1 to launch log viewer.
+If you wish to see a more detailed description about the navigator object, while the navigator object is located at the object you're interested in, press NVDA+F1 to launch log viewer.
 The root of all objects in Windows is the desktop, or shell object.

 ### Focus vs. navigator object ###